linode/docs/docs/guides/databases/postgresql/an-introduction-to-postgresql/index.md

 As a downside, a new user can face challenges when initially designing, implementing, and optimizing an ORDBMS.
 The mix between models can be awkward and difficult to integrate.
 Non-relational databases are complex and are sometimes difficult to use and learn.
 With so many user-defined procedures, inconsistencies, redundancies, and inefficiencies can be accidentally introduced into the design.

-To summarize, an RDBMS is advantageous for systems with a large number of simple SQL reads and using strings and numbers.
+To summarize, an RDBMS is advantageous for systems with a large number of simple SQL reads and that use strings and numbers.
 It is also the best choice when ease of use and a quick implementation or prototype is a priority.
 An ORDBMS such as PostgreSQL has an advantage in complex environments requiring complicated queries and large data objects.
 It also works well in an object-oriented design and with a larger range of programming languages.

-## PostgreSQL vs MySQL
+## PostgreSQL vs. MySQL

 Historically, PostgreSQL and MySQL had quite different feature matrices.
 Over the years, the two applications have converged, but some differences remain.
 Much of this is due to PostgreSQL adding features, but MySQL is also expanding.
 For example, it recently added MVCC support.
 Even as PostgreSQL and MySQL move towards feature parity, the two programs still have different philosophies and take different approaches.

 MySQL is a very popular open-source RDBMS application.
-It is available for free under an open-source license and is part of the *LAMP Stack*, along with Linux, Apache, and PHP.
+It is available for free under an open-source license and is part of the [*LAMP Stack*](/docs/guides/how-to-install-a-lamp-stack-on-centos-7/), along with Linux, Apache, and PHP.
 It was originally designed for small-to-medium-sized applications, but can now handle very large amounts of data.
 MySQL is packaged with many extensions and utilities.
 It emphasizes stability, speed, reliability, and ease of use over perfect compliance.

 Like all RDBMS applications, MySQL uses a relational approach.
 It lacks any non-relational or object-oriented features.
 This means it contains tables consisting of rows and columns.
 It allows administrators to define relationships within and between the tables and columns in the database.
 MySQL uses the SQL programming language to store and retrieve data.